 You don’t love yourself if you are not happy unless you… insert goal.
 Yes, those extra pounds are lovable.
 Yes, your chronic lateness is lovable.
 Yes, your cleaning obsession is lovable.
 Yes, your overthinking is lovable.
 Yes, your procrastination is lovable.
 Yes, your tears are lovable.
 Yes, your temper is lovable.
 Yes, all of you is lovable.
 You don’t have to pretend to be perfect and you don’t have to BE someone’s idea of perfect to be lovable and successful.
 Being lovable is not dependent on conditions of you being a certain way.
 Ironically enough, the things we deny, we have a resistance to and by definition we reinforce them.
 Surrendering and accepting them allows our being to get back in balance and those issues are no longer issues.

 If you’re going through Life feeling Broken… you CAN gather all the pieces of yourself and be WHOLE again.
 YOU CAN LOVE YOURSELF AND ALL THAT YOU ARE.
-If you would like to know how, read 4 Ways We Create New Beliefs and Patterns or Book an I LOVE MYSELF PSYCH-K® Session with me/ or an I LOVE MYSELFPSYCH-K® Party for you and your friends.
+If you would like to know how then read 4 Ways We Create New Beliefs and Patterns or Book an I LOVE MYSELF PSYCH-K® Session with me.